 It’s no surprise to transport operators that fuel prices continue to rise, and the fuel cycle is increasingly unpredictable.
-Taking control of your fuel buy with on-site storage tanks that improve efficiency by minimizing downtime and providing you with total fuel control is an increasingly popular strategy.
+Taking control of your fuel expenditure with on-site storage tanks that improve efficiency by minimizing downtime and providing you with total fuel control is an increasingly popular strategy.

-Adding a fuel management system to the system is helping smart operators maximize benefits with the added bonus of boosting fleet and fuel security, tracking vehicle and driver performance and identifying potential issues early.
+Adding a fuel management system to the system is helping smart operators maximize benefits with the added bonus of boosting fleet and fuel security, tracking vehicle and driver performance and identifying potential issues timeously.

+A fuel management system will include a combination of hardware and software.
 The system can also monitor fuel levels in underground and above ground tanks, automatically detect leaks and send low level alarms and re-order alarms directly to your phone or email.